bitwiseworks/python-os2/Doc/library/logging.handlers.rst

    .. method:: send(packet)

-      Send a pickled string *packet* to the socket.
-This function allows for partial sends which can happen when the network is busy.
+      Send a pickled byte-string *packet* to the socket.
+The format of the sent byte-string is as described in the documentation for :meth:`~SocketHandler.makePickle`.

+      This function allows for partial sends, which can happen when the network is busy.

    .. method:: createSocket()

       Tries to create a socket; on failure, uses an exponential back-off algorithm.
-On intial failure, the handler will drop the message it was trying to send.
+On initial failure, the handler will drop the message it was trying to send.
 When subsequent messages are handled by the same instance, it will not try connecting until some time has passed.
 The default parameters are such that the initial delay is one second, and if